scalyr/scalyr-fluentd/README.md

 This is the scalar plugin for fluentd.

-It's not ready for production use yet, but has basic functionality working.

 Installation
 ------------

-###Via gemfile

-From the source directory run
+Run
 ```
-gem build fluent-plugin-scalyr
+rake build

 ```

-Then install the Gem using fluent's gem manager
+Which builds the gem and puts it in the pkg directory, then install the Gem using fluent's gem manager

 ```
-fluent-gem install fluent-plugin-scaly-<VERSION>.gem
+fluent-gem install pkg/fluent-plugin-scalyr-<VERSION>.gem
 ```

-###Via copying to the plugin directory
-Copy or create a symbolic link from lib/fluent/plugin/out_scalyr.rb to /etc/fluent/plugins

 Usage
 -----